What to watch for when No. 23 Washington State hosts New Mexico State, plus prediction

 RB Jason Huntley, 505 yards rushing, 529 yards receiving, 10 total TD

-WR O.J.
-Clark, 52 receptions, 512 yards, 1 TD
+WR OJ Clark, 52 receptions, 512 yards, 1 TD

 LB Javahn Ferguson: 131 tackles, 5.5 sacks, 1 INT